Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9C

 Memory Aid

-Real-World Application
+Real-World Example

 You have a 1-wavelength long wire with 2 main lobes.
 You extend it to 3 wavelengths.
 Now you have more lobes, and the major lobes are more aligned with the wire direction.
 The longer wire creates a more complex pattern, but the strongest radiation is increasingly along the wire axis.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Long wire antenna, Wire length, Radiation pattern, Lobes
+Long wire antenna Wire length Radiation pattern Lobes

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9C topic.